ropensci/colocr/README.md

 A few R packages are available for conducting image analysis, which is a very wide topic.
 As a result, some of us might feel at loss when all they want to do is a simple co-localization calculations on a small number of microscopy images.
 This package provides a simple straight forward workflow for loading images, choosing regions of interest (ROIs) and calculating co-localization statistics.
 Included in the package, is a [shiny app](https://shiny.rstudio.com) that can be invoked locally to interactively select the regions of interest in a semi-automatic way.
 The package is based on the R package [`imager`](https://cran.r-project.org/web/packages/imager/vignettes/gettingstarted.html).

 ## Installing `colocr`

-To install the development version from [github](https://github.com/MahShaaban/colocr) use the following.
+The package development version is available at [github](https://github.com/MahShaaban/colocr).

 ```{r install_github, eval=FALSE}
 devtools::install_github('MahShaaban/colocr')